fabferri/az-pattern/vwan1/2hubs-routing-intent/README.md

 <br>

-Before spinning up the powershell scripts, you should edit the file **init.json** and customize the values:
+Before spinning up the powershell scripts, you should edit the file **init.json** and customize the values.
 The structure of **init.json** file is shown below:
 ```json
 {
     "adminUsername": "ADMINISTRATOR_USERNAME",